skychatorg/skychat/README.md

 ## How to install

-Ensure you have the following installed on your system:
+If you will not be using docker, ensure you have the following installed on your system:
 - sqlite3
 - nodejs/npm

+Otherwise, just ensure you have docker-compose installed on your system.

 Then, follow these steps: